Managing Your Board the Right Way

 Resolving HR issues.

-Let me add that you shouldn’t be bat phoning your Directors with every little question known to man.
+You shouldn’t be bat-phoning your directors with every little question known to man.
 Organize your information concisely, get the right people in the room, and talk through issues efficiently.
 Propose solutions and explain the steps for dealing with the problem.
 This approach has several advantages:

 • Your Directors get to know and appreciate your team.

-• Your Directors get to understand your business much better than if they were just coming to your Board and committee meetings.
+• Your Directors will understand your business much better than if they were just attending your Board and committee meetings.

-• Based on their advice, you can make progress much more quickly on critical issues.
+• Based on their advice, you can progress quickly on critical issues.

 • You can identify unexpected issues early and deal with them.